RootCellar/linux-machine-setup/README.md

 4. Modify `zram.sh` to specify how much memory Zram can use, and place it in `/root/`
 5. Run `systemctl enable zram.service && systemctl start zram.service`

+Ramdisks are handy for placing temporary files that you would prefer, for some reason, to not touch the disk.
+They are also useful for moving files from the disk onto them so that they can be accessed very quickly.
+For example: You could move the files for a Minecraft server into the ramdisk so that the world can be loaded and saved very quickly.
+The risk you take is that anything put in the ramdisk goes away when the system shuts down.

 If you want a ramdisk:

 5. Modify the size in the ramdisk mount line in `ramdiskfstab` and copy the line into the file `/etc/fstab`